SimiaCryptus/MindsEye/README.md

 OWL-QN is also implemented as an orientations strategy which wraps another "base" strategy.
 This new strategy will then wrap the line search object returned by the base strategy, and this new line search object will implement the orthant.

-A very [similar strategy](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/orient/TrustRegionStrategy.java) is used in a more general fashion to support arbitrary per-layer trust regions, as discussed below.
+A very [similar strategy](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/orient/TrustRegionStrategy.java) is used in a more general fashion to support arbitrary per-layerType trust regions, as discussed below.

 #### Trust Regions

 [Trust Regions](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/opt/region/TrustRegion.java) let us bound where each step takes us, controlling the search while minimally interfering with the overall optimization.
 They can cause the search to proceed with a different pattern, as in OWL-QN where we can promote sparse values.
-This can also be used to specify that a particular layer should not change at all, which is effectively a point-sized trust region.
-They can also enforce arbitrary constraints on the weights, such as "no weights are negative" in a particular bias layer.
+This can also be used to specify that a particular layerType should not change at all, which is effectively a point-sized trust region.
+They can also enforce arbitrary constraints on the weights, such as "no weights are negative" in a particular bias layerType.

 Trust regions work by remapping a proposed point (i.e. Set of parameters) onto its nearest point within the trust region, which is a multidimensional volume determined by the point at the start of each step.
 The result is visualized by an otherwise uninterrupted line search being projected onto the surface of a volume when the line leaves the volume.